 Tim has worked at Boston College for 18 years.
 Coming from a Television Production background, he originally taught Media, before moving into the Programme Area Manager role for Visual Arts and Media.
 From here, Tim developed new qualifications in Photography and Graphic Design, which are now staple courses at Boston College.
 In 2017, he took over as the Programme Area Manager for Business, Accounting and Tourism, building on an already strong department, developing the course offer, and broadening his skill set in include apprenticeships, University Level and Adult provisions.

 In 2019, Tim took on the role as Head of Curriculum Development.
 In this current role, he is responsible for the curriculum areas relating to, Business, Creative Arts, Building Services, Hair and Beauty and Catering and Hospitality.
-He also managed the Business Support area relating to Work Experience and Employer Engagement.
+He also manages the Business Support area relating to Employer Engagement and Distance Learning.
 The remit of his role is to continue the growth in provision at Boston College

 Outside of work, Tim continues to try and balance his hobbies of cycling and travelling, whilst redeveloping his home.